-BetaNYC’s Civic Innovation Lab Assistants help perform data analytics, research municipal technology and data systems, run events, and assist the Civic Innovation Lab Director and Manager.
-Lab Assistants must be comfortable learning new skills or be knowledgeable in these subject matters and comfortable teaching them to Civic Innovation Fellows, community board members, Borough President and City Council staff, and the general public.
-As assistants, you will be instrumental in hosting open data trainings throughout the city, maintaining existing digital projects, and researching and helping build new tools.
+BetaNYC’s Civic Innovation Lab Associates help perform data analytics, research municipal technology and data systems, run events, and assist the Civic Innovation Lab Director and Manager.
+Lab Associates must be comfortable learning new skills or be knowledgeable in these subject matters and comfortable teaching them to Civic Innovation Fellows, community board members, Borough President and City Council staff, and the general public.
+As Associates, you will be instrumental in hosting open data trainings throughout the city, maintaining existing digital projects, and researching and helping build new tools.

-As with our other apprentices, assistants will receive personal attention from the BetaNYC staff.
+As with our other apprentices, associates will receive personal attention from the BetaNYC staff.
 This position aims to deepen your experience in and with New York City government, municipal data, mapping, communication tools, teaching, developing curriculum, and managing fellows.
-Additionally, assistants will enhance BetaNYC’s ability to develop and seed new curriculum, conduct trainings, publish, explore and develop new partnerships, and grow organizationally.
+Additionally, associates will enhance BetaNYC’s ability to develop and seed new curriculum, conduct trainings, publish, explore and develop new partnerships, and grow organizationally.

 - Exposure to urban planning, data analytics, or BetaNYC’s Civic Innovation Fellowship program.